The information below is provided for historical reference.

-This chart shows you roughly how long you'll wait for Meet Anna and Elsa at Princess Fairytale Hall when you visit on a day with a given Magic Kingdom Crowd Level.
+This chart shows you roughly how long you'll wait for Meet-and-Greet with Anna and Elsa at Princess Fairytale Hall when you visit on a day with a given Magic Kingdom Crowd Level.
 The blue bars represent the average "peak" wait time (that is, how long the line will at its busiest).
 The bottom and top black lines represent the range of peak wait times to expect (for you fellow nerds out there: it's the 5th percentile and 95th percentile of peak wait times).
-Please note that these are estimates, and for a better forecast for your travel dates, see Meet Anna and Elsa at Princess Fairytale Hall Wait Times.
+Please note that these are estimates, and for a better forecast for your travel dates, see Meet-and-Greet with Anna and Elsa at Princess Fairytale Hall Wait Times.

 Other Attractions in Fantasyland

 - Dumbo the Flying Elephant

 - Enchanted Tales with Belle

 - Meet Ariel at Her Grotto

 - Meet Daring Disney Pals as Circus Stars at Pete's Silly Sideshow

 - Meet Magnifique Disney Friends as Circus Stars at Pete’s Silly Sideshow